Cairns to Karumba across Cape York

 You’ll enjoy outback views, incredible birdlife, and that glorious blue sky.
 We’ll aim to cycle as far as the Gilbert River, about 75 kilometres, whose flow can vary from a tiny trickling stream in the dry season, to a vast raging torrent in the wet.

-Today the group will decide whether to return to where we left off yesterday and complete the ride into Croydon, or take a break from cycling and explore the Croydon Heritage Precinct.
+Today we will take a break from cycling and explore the Croydon Heritage Precinct.

 Croydon has preserved its incredible mining heritage and the area is overflowing with fascinating artefacts from the gold rush days, including the steam machinery that once powered the mines.